 See how the bottoms of the cookies are just a light golden color – that’s perfect!
 Let the cookies cool about 10 minutes and then give them a roll in the confectioners (powdered) sugar.

-Place the freshly sugar powdered cookies on wax or parchment paper and cool completely.
+Place the freshly powdered sugared cookies on wax or parchment paper and cool completely.
 Serve or store in an airtight container.

 Walnut Puff Cookies